Guidance for site managers

 - Carcass removal is unlikely to impact significantly on transmission rates

-- While the risk to public health is low there is still a risk which is why the message remains, “do not touch dead birds”
+- While the risk to public health is very low there is still a risk which is why the message remains, “do not touch dead birds”

 - Carcasses are treated as a Category 1 disease risk under the Animal By-Products (ABP) legislation and must be disposed of through an approved facility.